omegaml/omegaml/docs/source/guide/datasets/outofcore/mdataframe.rst

 Geo proximity filtering
 +++++++++++++++++++++++

-If you have licensed the geo location proximity extensions, :code:`MDataFrame` supports filtering on geodesic proximity by specifying the :code:`__near` operator and a pair of (lat, lon) coordinates.
+:code:`MDataFrame` supports filtering on geodesic proximity by specifying the :code:`__near` operator and a pair of (lat, lon) coordinates.
 The result is the list of matching locations sorted by distance from the given coordinates.